-Join Stephen Davies, an Amsterdam Papa as well as a practicing psychologist, as he explores the evolution of a father's family role and the psychological needs that go along with fatherhood.
+Stephen Davies, an Amsterdam Papa and practising psychologist, explores the evolution of fatherhood.

 The Shift in Balance Between Parents

-Before I continue, I think it is important to note that I don’t consider women to be born with an innate knowledge of how to raise children, any more than men are born with an innate knowledge of how to fix a car.
-Raising kids is both time-consuming and energy sapping.
-Biology determines that in the human species the female is the only one capable of conceiving, carrying and giving birth to the next generation.
-I have witnessed my own partner carrying and giving birth to our two children and I can state with certainty that I would not want to swap roles!
-I believe, however, that the balance in the roles fulfilled by both parents has started to shift.
+I do not consider women born with intuition to raise children any more than men are born with an innate knowledge of fixing cars.
+Raising kids requires time and energy.
+Human biology determines that only the female can conceive, carry, and give birth to the next generation.
+After bearing witness to my partner's pregnancies and labour, I unequivocally state that I would not want to swap roles!
+I believe, however, that the balance in the parental roles has shifted.

-Stereotypical representations and ideas passed through the ages of women being the caregivers and men the providers still crop up in modern media and subtly convince us that this is the way it should be, and even now if men are put in the role of primary caregiver on television programs or in films it is often with hilarious consequences.
-But is this correct?
+Stereotypical representations and ideas passed through the ages of women being the caregivers and men the providers still crop up in modern media and subtly convince us that this is the way it should be.
+Even now, popular television programmes and films portray men as the primary caregiver for comedic relief.

-I first became more aware of the fatherhood evolution in 2008 while my partner and I were expecting our oldest son.
-I was three months into my second stint of full-time university education when she informed me that our relationship had just been taken to a new level.
-It occurred to me very quickly that, having just started my study, I would be the one staying at home with our child while my partner continued working and bringing in the money.
-However, during visits to the midwife for scans and checks on my partners and the baby’s development I became increasingly aware that the majority of information regarding parental wellbeing was being directed to my partner.
-Even during the prenatal classes we followed together there was more emphasis on the biological aspects of pregnancy and less on what we were required to do when the baby was there, with the sessions covering baby care being largely devoted to feeding.
+I first became more aware of the fatherhood evolution in 2008 when we were expecting our eldest son.
+I was three months into my second stint of full-time university education when my partner showed me the positive test, taking our relationship to a new level.
+It quickly occurred that being the student earning no income, I would be the stay-at-home parent.
+However, during visits to the midwife, the information regarding parental wellbeing was mostly directed at my partner; the mother.
+Even the prenatal classes, emphasised the biological aspects of pregnancy and labour and discussed less what to do once Baby arrives, apart from feeding..

 The Psychological Impact of Fatherhood

-Bear in mind that seven years ago the idea of postnatal depression affecting fathers was even more unheard-of than it is today (although the number of articles and support available in certain countries is now growing steadily) and I was able to find fewer than 20 studies that had been carried out in different parts of the world and using different techniques to test the phenomenon.
-The most important studies I found did not only highlight the possibility of new fathers being affected by this illness (an estimated 1 in 5 fathers could be affected), but also considered the impact that it could have on the family surrounding them.
-My own thesis conclusions indicated that depression experienced by either partner during the prenatal and postpartum period increased the likelihood of the other partner developing similar issues, yet even today screening of the father’s mental health during pregnancy and after birth is not common practice, even though it could have a negative effect on the relationship, the mental health of the partner and the development of the child!
+Seven years ago, the notion of postnatal depression affecting fathers was unheard of: I found fewer than 20 studies investigating this phenomenon worldwide.
+One study highlighted the possibility of new fathers being affected by postnatal depression, (i.e. an estimated 1 in 5 fathers), and considered the impact it could have on their family.
+My research found that depression experienced by either partner during the prenatal and postpartum period increased the likelihood of the other partner developing similar issues.
+Yet, screening fathers' mental health during the pregnancy and after the birth is still not common practice, even though it could adversely affect the relationship, the mental health of the partner, and the child's development!

 Improving Support for the Modern Father

-So why hasn’t paternal postpartum depression (PPPD) been noticed earlier?
-There will certainly be multiple factors that play a role, but one of the largest is likely to be the difference in how symptoms of depression are displayed by men and women.
-Whereas on average women are more likely to be outwardly emotional and communicate their unhappiness with friends and family, men are more likely to contain their feelings or simply block them out with alcohol or other substances.
-They may also avoid spending time with the family by taking on more hours at work.
-If we go back 30 years it is possible that our fathers and their friends were also at risk of depression in the postpartum period but because they were less visible it was perhaps easier for them to get over their symptoms.
-The more fathers increase their role in the family, however, the less opportunity they will be getting to avoid their feelings, and the higher the likelihood is that they may have to start confronting their emotions.
+Various factors play a role, but most important could be how the symptoms manifest differently in men and women.
+Generally, women may be more outwardly emotional and communicate more openly with friends and family.
+Simultaneously, men are more likely to suppress their feelings or simply block them out by self-medicating with substances.
+They may also avoid spending time with their family by working longer hours.
+The more fathers increase their role in the family, the less opportunity they will be getting to avoid their feelings, and the higher the likelihood, they may have to start confronting their emotions.

 Stephen Davies is originally from the UK and has been living in the Netherlands since the summer of 2000.
-He is married to a German national and they have two sons aged 6 and 3 years.
-In 2014 he started his own psychology practise, Inter-Active Therapy, and launched the Amsterdam Papas social events in summer of the same year and looks forward to increasing the size of this group in 2015.
+He is married to a German national and they have two sons.
+In 2014 he started his own psychology practise, Inter-Active Therapy.